 - Work hard to keep your substance abuse a secret from the people you care about.

-- Think about using drugs or alcohol almost all the time.
+- Think about using drugs or alcohol almost all of the time.

 - Find it hard to stop using, even though you may really want to.